Glossary

 The definition of a Section within a Space.
 You can create Section Models and use them to make as many Sections as you need.
 For more detail, see Section Models.

-A place within and Organization where you work on a website.
+A place within and Organization where you work on a project and where you integrate your code.
 For more detail, see Spaces.

 A Symbol is a piece of reusable content that you can drag and drop onto a Page or Section.
 By default, any changes you make to a Symbol and publish update that Symbol everywhere you are using it.
 To prevent this default behavior, you can make the Symbol inline, which turns it into a regular block.